-Valuation of Intangible Assets
+Valuation of Goodwill and Identifiable Intangible Assets

 Intangible assets include customer relationships, trade name and goodwill.
-Goodwill represents the difference between the purchase price paid in acquisitions, using the purchase method of accounting, and the fair value of the net assets acquired.
+Goodwill represents the difference between the purchase price paid in acquisitions using the purchase method of accounting, and the fair value of the net assets acquired.
+Goodwill and indefinite-lived intangibles are assessed annually for impairment and are not amortized.